Can Therapy Dogs Help Me?

 Updated November 24, 2022 by BetterHelp Editorial Team

 If you’re an animal person then you probably already know how much better you feel just being around an animal, right?
 You feel happier, calmer and more relaxed just sitting there with your furry friend.
 Whether you’re just sitting together or you’re petting them, playing with them or anything else it’s a way that you can calm down (at least a little) after a very long and stressful day.
 But can that be even better through the process of using therapy dogs?
 Can you get true mental health help with dogs?

 What Are Therapy Dogs?

 Therapy dogs is a term that can be used to cover a range of different types of situations.
 A therapy dog may be a dog that is at a facility, or that is brought in to you to help you through your therapy sessions, but it can also be used as a term to describe your dog.
-Emotional support animals are also considered therapy dogs, and if you have a dog that already makes you feel calmer and more relaxed or secure, it may be possible to get your dog registered as an emotional support animal to help you through difficult situations.
+Your dog/therapy dog can be a great addition if you're undergoing another type of therapy such as the client centered therapy.
+The benefits of client centered therapy combined with therapy dogs will help you with your therapy process.

 With a dog in a therapy program, it may be brought in to help you through difficult experiences.
 For example, a dog may be brought in to help you talk about abuse that you have suffered.
 Holding and petting the dog may allow you to relax enough to discuss the difficult trauma that you’ve been through.
 The dog doesn’t have anything else to do with the therapy process other than sitting there and being there for you while you talk, but for some people that can be more than enough.